We’re here to help

 ISO-4578 – Adhesives - Determination of peel resistance of high-strength adhesive bonds - Floating-roller method

-Loop tack is the measure of the “initial grab” or “tack” of pressure-sensitive tapes or adhesives.
+The loop tack test is the measure of the “initial grab” or “tack” of pressure-sensitive tapes or adhesives.

 A loop of material is brought into contact with the standard material, usually glass or stainless steel.
 The size of the loop and standard material size and specification along with the speed of the test are set down in the relevant standard.
 The test measures the force required to pull the tape or adhesive away from the test panel.